yannS2016/iotivity-constrained-arduino/README.md

 immature port of iotivity constrained to arduino .

-this port at present target the arduino mega board as the constrained device. the build takes about 18k of global memory on the device when executed statically thus depleting it before any stack allocation can start. this project thus deals only with dynamic allocation. the ipadapter for network requirement is based around the wiznet w5500 shield, i had to adapt the c++ libraries by providing C wrappers. though i plan to make the all build  C dependant.
+This port at present target the arduino mega board as the constrained device. the build takes about 18k of global memory on the device when executed statically thus depleting it before any stack allocation can start. this project thus deals only with dynamic allocation. the ipadapter for network requirement is based around the Wiznet w5500 shield, i had to adapt the c++ libraries by providing C wrappers. though i plan to make the all build  C dependent.

+***** Patching arduino libs******

+i updated the socket based on mainline iotivity_1_2(arduino adapter) comment regarding the a fix required on the socket.cpp code for the udp receive method the patch is arduino_socket.patch. apply this patch to your socket.cpp file.

+The iotivity constrained logging system is not directly compatible with arduino at it is. i move away from arduino Serial classes and adapted a rs232(c based) code from contiki( inspired by the fact that iotivity constrained stack uses is based on contiki). this is found under deps and as libarduino-rs232 with this, one can used the stdio.h printing and string formatting methods. still one need to patch the oc_log.h header to push constant text to arduino program memory(making use of PROGMEM attribute). the patch can be found under ./patches as oc_log.patch. the arduino Time library target C++ code, though adding attribute line extern C or _cplusplus the fact that it uses method overloading is not acceptable from C perspective. i provide a basic tweak to make it usable. one cam write a C++ class around it a provide a cleaner C wrapper or just make it plain C.

-Build tools:
+****** Build tools *********

 1. Arduino Makefile from: https://github.com/sudar/Arduino-Makefile
 this is used to compile and upload the hex file to the arduino board.